mmusich/trackingvertexing/_episodes/01-The five basic track variables.md

 {: .solution}
 ## Track information in MiniAOD

 There is no track collection stored in MiniAOD analogous to the `generalTracks` in [AOD](https://twiki.cern.ch/twiki/bin/view/CMS/AOD).
-Tracks associated to charged `PFCandidates` are accessible directly from the `packedPFCandidates` collection for tracks with pT > 0.5 [GeV](https://twiki.cern.ch/twiki/bin/view/CMS/GeV).
+Tracks associated to charged `PFCandidates` are accessible directly from the `packedPFCandidates` collection for tracks with p<sub>T</sub> > 0.5 [GeV](https://twiki.cern.ch/twiki/bin/view/CMS/GeV).
 For tracks between 0.5 and 0.95 [GeV](https://twiki.cern.ch/twiki/bin/view/CMS/GeV) the track information is stored with reduced precision.
-Tracks not associated with `PF candidates` are in the `lostTracks` collection if their pT is above 0.95 [GeV](https://twiki.cern.ch/twiki/bin/view/CMS/GeV) or they are associated with a secondary vertex or a Ks or Lambda candidate.
+Tracks not associated with `PF candidates` are in the `lostTracks` collection if their p<sub>T</sub> is above 0.95 [GeV](https://twiki.cern.ch/twiki/bin/view/CMS/GeV) or they are associated with a secondary vertex or a Ks or Lambda candidate.
 However, for both the tracks associated to the `PF candidates` and the `lostTracks` the highQuality track selection is used.
 Tracks with lower quality are not avaiable in MiniAOD at all.
 In addition, tracks in the lostTracks collection are required to have at least 8 hits of which at least one has to be a pixel hit.

 In particular, the track information saved in the `PFCandidates` is the following: